 Arianna Huffington, the co-founder of The Huffington Post, said in an interview that money and power are not enough metrics to define success––there must be a third.
 The third metric, according to her, consists of four pillars: well-being, wisdom, wonder, and giving.
 I completely agree with her, because some people in the quest for success, money, fame, or power neglect the things that really matter.

-"No matter how much money or influence you have, if you don’t have good health then you have nothing."
+"No matter how much money or influence you have, if you don’t have good health and more importantly, love, then you have nothing."

 This point reminds me of a passage from the Bible that reads: “Beloved, I pray that you prosper in all things, and be in health, just as your soul prospers.”
 To me, this highlights what Huffington points out; your physical and mental health must be sound.
 Both have to work hand in hand as you make your mark in the world.
 If you’re not seeking wisdom during the process, then it’s easy for you to stray down the wrong path.